New!–A Worms Work PreK –up

 Fine Feathered Friends K-up, 1-2 hours

 What makes a bird a bird?
 Learn about principles of flight and the special adaptations that are unique to birds.
 We will practice some bird songs, look for nests and evidence of bird activity.
-Students will visit our Bird Observation Center to observe local species.
+Students will visit our Bird Museum and weather permitting our winter bird observation blind to observe local species.

 Using nets and bug boxes, learn about these beneficial but sometimes pesky animals that outnumber us a million to one!
 Learn about the anatomy, adaptations, sometimes odd habitats and always interesting life cycles of insects.
 Do field and forest insect collection and examination.
 Make a visit to the Beaver Brook bee hive to learn about these brilliant honey makers!
-Add bug mouthparts activity.
+1-2 hours

 Native Americans of the Woodlands All ages

-How the Forest Grew: Forest Ecology 4thand up, 1-4 hours
+How the Forest Grew: Forest Ecology 4thand up

 A number of interesting clues have been found at Maple Hill Farm!
 Who left them?
 What do they tell us?
 Using their detective skills, students will examine animal mounts, skins, scat, skulls and nests and try to identify the creatures that left them behind.
 Once their observational skills are sharpened, students will receive special assignments and head out onto the trails to count, measure, collect, and observe signs left by the animals that make our area their home.
-Tracking dogs vs cat tracks Ls3-1
+1.5-2 hours

 ~Snowschool & Winter Ecology ~Wildlife Tracking ~Challenge Course